paul-grozav/source.paul.grozav.info/kb/linux/qemu.md

 # Port forward local to vm.
 In this case local 5556 is forwarded to vm's 22 (ssh)
 qemu-system-x86_64 -m 512M -hda ./vm1.img -device e1000,netdev=net0 -netdev user,id=net0,hostfwd=tcp::5556-:22

+# Boot from iPXE and display everything to stdio - Note that Ctrl+C will stop the VM
+# Use -serial mon:stdio to forward Ctrl+C to the VM instead of stopping the hypervisor.
+qemu-system-x86_64 -m 2G -cdrom ./ipxe.iso -boot d -device e1000,netdev=net0,mac=52:55:00:d1:55:01 -netdev user,id=net0,hostfwd=tcp::5556-:22 -serial stdio -display none -machine graphics=off
 ```

 ## 2. Going to the QEMU console (mode: 2)